Dog Psychology, Behaviour & Training

 This doesn't mean the right side is good and the left side is bad, because a dog which is showing unwanted behaviour can have their tail to the right, remember it is positive and negative.
 Dogs without tails will show similarities through quick flicks of the relevant ears.

-A higher wag usually indicates excitement, whereas a low wag usually indicates confusion, although the closer the tip is getting to the body would usually indicate a fear level, whilst wagging or still.
+A higher wag usually indicates excitement, whereas a low wag usually indicates confusion.
+As the tip gets closer to the body, it usually indicates a higher fear level, whether wagging or still.

 We should never expect a dog to know what is expected of them, regardless of how often the dog has been in that environment.
 We are more likely to assess our environment using our eyes and ears, whereas a dog is more likely to assess their environment using their nose.